pendragons-code/64-bit-instruction/README.md

 Register A, B, C: Specify the registers involved in the operation.
 Immediate/Data: Contains immediate values or data for the instruction.
 This breakdown demonstrates how a 64-bit ARMv8-A instruction can be represented in binary and then broken down into its components using markdown tables.
+# breakdown

+In ARM assembly language, instructions are typically represented as binary values, where each group of bits within the instruction has a specific meaning.
+The notation "63-60", "59-56", etc., refers to the positions of these groups of bits within the binary representation of the instruction.

+Each group of bits corresponds to a specific field within the instruction, such as the operation code (OpCode), register operands, immediate values, or other control bits.
+These fields have predefined positions and lengths, which are specified by the architecture's instruction encoding.

+Let's break down what each range refers to:

+"63-60", "59-56", etc.: These ranges represent the positions of the bits within the instruction, with the most significant bit being at position 63 and the least significant bit at position 0.
+For example, in the breakdown I provided earlier:
+"59-56" corresponds to the next 4 bits.
+And so on, until "3-0", which corresponds to the last 4 bits of the instruction.
+Each range represents a portion of the instruction that may have a specific meaning depending on the instruction's opcode and encoding format.
+For example, in some instructions, these ranges may represent register operands, immediate values, or other control bits.
+The specific interpretation of each range depends on the instruction set architecture and the instruction being executed.